Surgical-Recovery-and-Safety-Lab/medpipe/README.md

 5. [Examples](#examples)

 ## Overview
-The **medpipe** package is a layer to help create AI models for clinical applications from tabular data.
+The **medpipe** package is a layer to help create AI models (classifiers and regressors) for clinical applications from tabular data.
 It covers data loading and preprocessing, model creation and training, recalibration, and visualisation.
 ___
 ## Installation